South Chicago, Chicago: Parks and infrastructure

-Since the de-industrialization of South Chicago's once inaccessible shoreline from the late 1970s on, East 87th Street has been extended to Lake Michigan with the look and feel of a landscaped boulevard.
-The former Southworks site brownfield, an area larger than the Loop, is a cleared and remediated table of slag and concrete, currently being transformed into Chicago's newest lakefront park with the feel of wide open prairie land.
-The purchase of the property from notable world-class developers, has put South Chicago at the center of the city's, and the Nation's largest lakefront redevelopment effort in the 21st century.
-Mixed residential, retail and lake recreation are quietly planned.
-The new lakefront park, as yet nameless (which is nearing completion), was the missing link effectively closing the century-old gap between Chicago's world-class chain of parks between South Shore's Rainbow Beach Park in South Shore and Calumet Park in East Side neighborhoods, fulfilled the dreams of noted Chicago planner and architect, Daniel Burnham and business mogul and philanthropist Montgomery Ward (both of the Gilded Age), for a free and clear lakefront.
+Since the de-industrialization of South Chicago's once inaccessible shoreline from the late 1970s on, East 87th Street has been extended to Lake Michigan, with the look and feel of a landscaped boulevard.
+The former Southworks site brownfield is a cleared and remediated table of slag and concrete larger than the Loop.
+It is currently being transformed into a lakefront park, designed to look like prairie land.
+This purchase of the property from developers has put South Chicago at the center of the city's and nation's lakefront redevelopment effort, one of the largest in the 21st century.
+Mixed residential, retail and lake recreation are planned.
+The new lakefront park, as yet nameless and nearing completion, was the missing link effectively closing the century-old gap between Chicago's world-class chain of parks between South Shore's Rainbow Beach Park in South Shore and Calumet Park in East Side neighborhoods.
+This fulfilled the dreams of noted Chicago planner and architect, Daniel Burnham and business mogul and philanthropist Montgomery Ward (both of the Gilded Age), for a free and clear lakefront.
 Famed architect Frank Lloyd Wright had also once designed a comprehensive plan for the shoreline before it became hyper-industrialized.

 Transportation

 Until 1971, long-distance passenger trains stopped at the Baltimore and Ohio Railroad's South Chicago Station (19 miles from Grand Central Station).
 Trains included the Chesapeake and Ohio's trains to Grand Rapids, Michigan, and in earlier years, the Resort Special to Bay View.
 B&O trains included the Capitol Limited and the Washington–Chicago Express.
 The last B&O trains stopped serving the station between 1968 and 1970.

 South Chicago is not connected to the Chicago "L" rapid transit system.
-The nearest CTA Red Line station is located 3 miles west, at 95th Street & Dan Ryan Expressway.
-The CTA Green Line is 5 miles north, at 63rd Street and Cottage Grove Avenue.
-The South Chicago neighborhood does, however, contain 4 newly rebuilt Metra Electric Line, South Chicago Branch stations: Cheltenham and East 79th Street, East 83rd Street, 87th Street, and 93rd Street/South Chicago, which terminates in the heart of the neighborhood's business district along South Baltimore Avenue, and is the community's most accessible commuter rail service to downtown Chicago.
-Although Metra is mainly a suburban service, the outbound South Chicago Branch, which terminates within Chicago's city limits is the only Metra line to do so.
+The nearest Red Line station is located 3 miles west, at 95th Street & the Dan Ryan Expressway.
+The Green Line is 5 miles north, at 63rd Street and Cottage Grove Avenue.
+The South Chicago neighborhood does, however, contain 4 recently rebuilt Metra Electric District, South Chicago Branch stations: 79th Street/Cheltenham station, 83rd Street/South Chicago station, 87th Street/South Chicago station, and the branch's terminus at 93rd Street/South Chicago station, which is in the heart of the neighborhood's business district along South Baltimore Avenue, and is the community's most accessible commuter rail service to downtown Chicago.
+Although Metra is mainly a suburban service, the outbound South Chicago branch, which terminates within Chicago's city limits, is the only Metra line to do so.
 The Chicago Skyway borders South Chicago Avenue, running northwest towards the Dan Ryan Expressway and southeast towards Hammond, Indiana.
 It can be entered nearby only towards Indiana, but has one westbound entrance, to the southeast at Indianapolis Boulevard & Avenue B.

 South Chicago is also served by a number of Chicago Transit Authority bus routes, services which enable commuters to make relatively easy connections to downtown and other Chicago neighborhoods.
 The buses that serve South Chicago are: